GatoGraphQL/GatoGraphQL/README.md

 {ENDPOINT-URL}/api/?datastructure=graphql&fields=id|title|url|content,comments.id|content|date,comments.author.id|name|url,comments.author.posts.id|title|url
 ```

-### Field modifiers
+### Field arguments

-Similar to GraphQL, a field may have modifiers: an array of `key:value` properties, appended next to the field name enclosed with `()` and separated with `;`, which modify the output from the field.
+Similar to GraphQL, a field may have arguments: an array of `key:value` properties, appended next to the field name enclosed with `()` and separated with `;`, which modify the output from the field.

 For instance, an author's posts can be ordered (`posts(order:title|asc)`) and limited to a string and number of results (`posts(searchfor:template;limit:3)`), a user avatar can be specified its dimensions in pixels (`avatar(size: 40)`), a share URL can specify the provider (`share-url(provider:facebook)`), and others.